Molochnikov/FateHack/README.md

-case Class::Directive::Count: //atPut reset effect counter if arg. if NULL set effect counter to 0 case Class::Directive::Block: //atPut set this class as path blocker or bind to owner of class chain if arg is not NULL. if arg is NULL then unset case Class::Directive::Character: //atPut find clone of arg in this class chain case Class::Directive::Next: //atPut push arg to this class destructive.
+case Class::Directive::Count: //atPut reset effect counter if arg. if NULL set effect counter to 0 case Class::Directive::Block: //atPut set this class as path blocker or bind to owner of class chain if arg is not NULL. if arg is NULL then unset case Class::Directive::Character: //atPut find clone of arg in this class chain case Class::Directive::Next: //atPut push arg to this class chain destructive.
 Don't use this method.
 Use Add case Class::Directive::Add: //atPut push arg to this class chain right after this and return arg case Class::Directive::Place: //atPut set this class has to be placed on scene if arg is not NULL. if arg is NULL then unset case Class::Directive::Turn: //atPut set this class has turn in turn order. if arg is NULL then unset